15below-adamhancock/CSVtozonefile/readme.md

 # Flexential CSV to zone file converter

-This script will convert a CSV file exported from Flextential to a DNS zonefile.
+This script will convert a CSV file to a DNS zonefile.
 The DNS zonefile can be imported into cloudflare or any other supported provider.

 ## Requirements